 ◾ Be a citizen of the United States (there is no exception for this);

 ◾ Be of good moral character, as determined by a criminal background investigation;

 ◾ Have reliable means of transportation to and from work;

-◾ Experience may be substituted for college credits, prior military service, or prior law enforcement experience, but will be considered on a case-by-case basis and at the discretion of MSPD.
+◾ Hiring preference is given to applicants with college credits, prior military service, or prior law enforcement experience, but will be considered on a case-by-case basis and at the discretion of MSPD.

-Our agency’s pre-employment selection process can be completed in less than twenty (20) calendar days, and it consists of the following phases:
+Our agency’s pre-employment selection process can be completed in less than forty (40) calendar days, and it consists of the following phases:

 ◾ Submission of a completed employment application;

 ◾ Initial interview with applicant;

-◾ Background investigation to include: 1) employment history verification, 2) personal character reference review, 3) federal criminal history review, 4) state criminal history review, 5) local criminal history review, 6) social media review, 7) motor vehicle history review, 8) education records review, 9) military records (if applicable), and 10) medical records;
+◾ Background investigation to include: 1) employment history verification, 2) personal character reference review, 3) federal criminal history review, 4) state criminal history review, 5) local criminal history review, 6) motor vehicle history review (for positions that require operating a department vehicle), 7) education records review, 8) military records (if applicable), 9) medical records; and 10) citizenship status.

 ◾ Completion of a medical physical examination by a licensed medical examiner and approved as "fit for duty";

 ◾ Any other requirement determined necessary by the department.

 MSPD is an Equal Employment Opportunity (EEO) employer.
 All employment applicants are treated fairly without regard to race, religion, sex, national origin, age, marital status, disability, and any other protected status under the law.

 If you think you have what it takes to exemplify our motto, “Taking Pride in Professionalism”, consider a career with the Metro Special Police Department by clicking on the below link to submit us your application.

 If the offer is declined, the applicant is no longer considered for hiring.
 If the applicant accepts the employment offer, a hire date will be set for the applicant to attend new hire orientation at our headquarters.
 During the eight (8) hour orientation, the new hire will: